sharifinjf/Removing-Redundancy/README.md

 ### Step 3: Using Two-Dimensional Algorithms
 1. Navigate to the `Remove column and row` directory.
 2. Select and run either `slec_crop.m` or `SPACA_crop.m`.

+## Contributing
+Feel free to contribute by submitting issues or pull requests.
+Your feedback and contributions are welcome!